 Q: What about the Shared Responsibility Model?

-Atlassian’s open beta adds an additional safety net but doesn’t fundamentally change customers’ responsibility for account-level data resilience.
+Atlassian Backup and Restore provides an additional safety net but does not fundamentally change customers’ responsibility for data resilience.

 Q: Are there any limitations to Atlassian’s backup and recovery capabilities?